e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 if __name__ == "__main__":
     create_assistant()
 ```

-## 4. Create the main.py
+## 4. Create the main program
-Now we create the main program for running our assistant in the sandbox.
+Now we code the core program - the way that we run our assistant in the sandbox.

-### Import packages
+### 4.1 Import packages
-First, we import the necessary packages - openai, e2b Sandbox, and the actions we created in the other file.
+First, we import the necessary packages - `openai`, `e2b Sandbox`, and the actions we created in the other file.

 ```python
 import os